 To calculate the spectral density function $A(E)$, we first focus on the density function, which is its Fourier transform \\ One can recognize $-i\Theta(t)\rho(t)$ as the core hole Green function in the conventional X-ray singularity problem \cite{ohtaka_theory_1990, roulet_singularities_1969, nozieres_singularities_1969-1, combescot_infrared_1971, mahan_many-particle_2000}.
 Using linked cluster expansion method \cite{mahan_many-particle_2000, mahan_many-body_1974, kogan_x-ray_nodate}, we can express the density function $\rho(t)$ in another way.

 where $F_{l}(t)$ is the l-th connected diagrams,

-$V(t)$ is the interaction term in the Dirac picture. { We note that $F_1(t)= -i E_i t$ where the constant $E_i$ is called the self energy.
-The self energy is responsible for the overall energy shift of the beta spectrum relative to the vacuum one.} Assuming the interaction is weak, we can restrict ourselves to the second term \cite{mahan_many-particle_2000}.
+$V(t)$ is the interaction term in the Dirac picture. { We note that $F_1(t)= -i E_i t$ where the constant $E_i$ is called the self-energy.
+The self-energy is responsible for the overall energy shift of the beta spectrum relative to the vacuum one.} Assuming the interaction is weak, we can restrict ourselves to the second term \cite{mahan_many-particle_2000}.

 where

 and